emiloberg/node-red-contrib-tellstick/README.md

 ## About the Tellstick
 The Telldus Tellstick is a small USB connected radio tranciever which plays well on Windows/Mac/Linux (Raspberry) and is used to control a wide range of 433 MHz based plugged in and built in electric switches and dimmers.
 Further, this module can also listen to _incoming_ Tellstick data (or in other words: it can pick up signals from remote controls).

+There are 3 different types of Tellsticks:

+* [Tellstick](http://www.telldus.se/products/tellstick) - The simplest device.
+This device can only transmit radio (meaning you may turn on a lamp from Node-RED)
+* [Tellstick Duo](http://www.telldus.se/products/tellstick_duo) - Transmitter and receiver.
+This is most probably the one you want.
+With this you can transmit radio as well as receive (meaning Node-RED may listen and act on incoming radio, e.g. from a sensor or remote control)
+* [Tellstick Net](http://www.telldus.se/products/tellstick_net) -  This node does _not_ support this device.
+Ethernet device.
+It's more or less an all-in-one solution with its own software.

 #### Commonly used Tellstick transmitters/receivers
 * [HomeEasy](http://www.homeeasy.eu/)